 Senior Advisor, Sector Improvement

-Susan has a bachelor’s degree in commerce and administration and has completed resource management law study at Victoria University.
+Susan has a bachelor’s degree in commerce and administration and has completed resource management law study at Victoria University of Wellington.
 Since graduating she has spent six years in committee advisory roles, most recently in Democratic Services at Hutt City Council.
 Before pursuing her degree, she worked in the health sector as a registered comprehensive nurse and as Team Leader in a coronary care unit.